sainimohit23/rasa-demo/README.md

 ```
 rasa run --enable-api -m models/nlu_model.gz
 ```
-This will start the docker server on the default port `5005` of the container.
+This will start the Rasa NLU server on the default port `5005`.

 ## To test the API: